InnoDB Tables

 produce infinite loops in cascaded operations.

-also after positioning
+HANDLER PREV and NEXT also after positioning

 the cursor with a unique search on the primary key.

-resulted in a deadlock or a lock
+MIN() or MAX() resulted in a deadlock or a lock

-wait timeout, MySQL did not return an error, but returned NULL
+wait timeout, MySQL did not return an error, but returned NULL as the

 function value.

-forgot to call pthread_mutex_destroy()
+InnoDB forgot to call pthread_mutex_destroy() when

 a table was dropped.
 That could cause memory leakage on FreeBSD